| News and

 success.
 There are 825 participants in the Assembly including 380

 delegates from LWF member churches.
+Local organizers had

 originally hoped for 500 volunteers.
+The LWF staff is astounded

 at the outpouring of service from this small army of helpers working